ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish.md

 ## Generate VCL

 ## Cache Static Files
 Static files are not cached by default in the Magento generated VCL.
 This is due to the assumption you have another service caching static files like a CDN.
-If you need Varnish to cache static files edit section for static files:
+If you need Varnish to cache static files edit the section for static files in the VCL:

 ```bash
 # Static files should not be cached by default